Department of Undergraduate Theology

 Terms Typically Offered: Fall, Spring, and Summer.

-WJST-P430 Csec 3 Credits
+WJST-P430 CSEC 3 Credits

 While discussing the theories of child development, early childhood trauma, and the stages of change, a key of the CSEC curriculum will be to identify strategies for early intervention with at-risk and vulnerable youth.